 OCCT 601 Musculoskeletal Anatomy

 The purpose of this course is to provide the student with lecture and laboratory study of human musculoskeletal anatomy.
-The course is designed for occupational therapy (OT) and will focus on material most pertinent to the practice of OT, which will then include functional and application of anatomy.
 The emphasis of this course is on a functional understanding of bones, muscles and their innervation and action, as well as on common injuries to bones, muscles, tendons, and nerves.

-The purpose of this course is to provide students with the foundations of the occupational therapy profession including the historical development of the profession, the occupational therapy process, and an introduction to professional ethics, values and responsibilities.
+The purpose of this course is to provide students with the foundations of the occupational therapy profession including the historical development of the profession, the occupational therapy process, and an introduction to professions practice act, its values and responsibilities.

 OCCT 607 Intro to Making

 This course is designed to provide an understanding of design theory and innovation to support occupational performance, participation, health and wellbeing.
 The content of this course includes: intro to “making”; design theory; instruction in the Maker Lab tools; case studies applicable to OT requiring assistive devices; and activity analysis.